 How to add taurine to your pet’s diet

-Because there is no risk when feeding taurine from natural sources, we at Homescape Pets believe in frequently treating your cat or dog to treats made from high-quality proteins, rich in taurine such as dehydrated chicken hearts, green lipped mussels, and dehydrated duck hearts, which you can shop for here.
+Because there is no risk when feeding taurine from natural sources, we at Homescape Pets believe in frequently treating your cat or dog to treats made from high-quality proteins, rich in taurine such as dehydrated chicken hearts, green lipped mussels, and dehydrated beef hearts, which you can shop for here.
 For the more finicky pets, these treats can be crushed and added as meal toppers, or rehydrated for a chewy, meatier texture.
 No matter how your pet likes them, rest assured that they’ll be getting the taurine they need for a healthier, happier life.